zubinchopra/portaldocs/portal-sdk/generated/portalfx-telemetry-alerting-performance.md

 <a name="performance-configuration-what-is-environment"></a>
 ### What is environment?

-Environment can be either "PROD" or "MPAC"
+Environment can be "&ast;" or "portal.azure.com" or "ms.portal.azure.com" or "canary.portal.azure.com" or any other legit portal domain name. "&ast;" represents all Azure Portal Production environments(*.portal.azure.com).

-<a name="performance-configuration-what-is-baseline"></a>
+<a name="performance-configuration-what-is-performance-configuration"></a>
-### What is baseline?
+### What is performance configuration?

-A baseline is an array of criteria to run against that environment, see below for further examples.
+Performance configuration is an array of criteria to run against that environment, see below for further examples.

 <a name="performance-configuration-extension"></a>
 ### Extension

-An example of an extension baseline
+An example of an extension performance alert criteria

 ```json
 [